CertiCoq/certicoq/README.md

 Git submodules of dependencies:
 -------------------------------

-In the branch template-pcuic-extraction we are using git submodules instead of opam packages to keep in sync with upstream.
+For development versions, we are using git submodules instead of opam packages to keep in sync with upstream.
 To work with submodules, follow these steps.
 At the first checkout of a branch using submodules, you should do:

 # git submodule init

-  this should tell you that it registered e.g. the Template-Coq module.
+  this should tell you that it registered e.g. the MetaCoq module.
 Then

 # git submodule update

-  This will fetch the appropriate branch from the submodule (e.g. Template-Coq) in the appropriate directory in submodules (e.g. submobules/Template-Coq)
+  This will fetch the appropriate branch from the submodule (e.g. MetaCoq) in the appropriate directory in submodules (e.g. submobules/MetaCoq)

-# cd submodules/Template-Coq; make; make install
+# cd submodules/MetaCoq; make; make install

-  This will make and install the branch of Template-Coq.
-Now when you compile certicoq it will use the appropriate version of Template-Coq.
+  This will make and install the branch of MetaCoq.
+Now when you compile certicoq it will use the appropriate version of MetaCoq.

-  When one modifies a submodule (e.g. Template-Coq) (by adding commits for example), all users of the branch have to do *by themselves* a:
+  When one modifies a submodule (e.g. MetaCoq) (by adding commits for example), all users of the branch have to do *by themselves* a:

 # git submodule update
-# cd Template-Coq; make; make install
+# cd MetaCoq; make; make install

 To get the updated version of the submodule.